-If the fundamental constituent of the universe is an infinitely vast field of radiant electromagnetic energy, that it's continuous and uninterruptible, and that particles condense out of it then runaway gravitation has to naturally proceed as a matter of course from a particle's inception.
-Given the exponential gradient intrinsic to electromagnetic/gravity fields, what else can be concluded?
+If, as most believe, the fundamental constituent of the universe is an infinitely vast field of radiant electromagnetic energy, that like any ordinary field its continuity is uninterruptible and bound to the exponential gradient intrinsic to spherical geometry, and that particles innately condense out of it, then how can runaway gravitation not be the natural outcome?
+What else can be concluded?